Asian shares mostly gain after mixed session on Wall Street

 Evergrande's shares had surged Wednesday after it announced it was selling a stake in Shengjing Bank to help repay a 10 billion yuan ($1.6 billion) its debt to the lender based in northeastern China.

-The yield on the 10-year Treasury, which is used to set interest rates on many kinds of loans, slipped early Thursday to 1.51% from 1.53%.
+The yield on the 10-year Treasury, which is used to set interest rates on many kinds of loans, slipped to 1.52% from 1.53%.

 On Wednesday, the S&P 500 rose 0.2% to 4,359.46 after shedding most of a 0.8% gain.
 The modest gain came a day after the benchmark index posted its worst drop since May.
 The index is on pace for its first first monthly loss since January.